glotzerlab/gsd/doc/schema-hoomd.rst

 HOOMD-blue supports a wide variety of per particle attributes and properties.
 Particles, bonds, and types can be dynamically added and removed during simulation runs.
 The ``hoomd`` schema can handle all of these situations in a reasonably space efficient and high performance manner.
+It is also backwards compatible with previous versions of itself, as we only add new additional data chunks in new versions and do not change the interpretation of the existing data chunks.
+Any newer reader will initialize new data chunks with default values when they are not present in an older version file.

 :Schema name: ``hoomd``
 :Schema version: 0.1

 .. warning::
-    This schema is a draft version subject to testing.
+    This particular schema is a draft version subject to testing.
 No backward or forward compatibility is planned with a final 1.0 schema.

 Use-cases
 ---------